FChrisF/LLCL/README.txt

 .
 Some compilation directives for the LLCL are available in the LLCLOptions.inc file.
-Their main aims are to permit to reduce a little bit more the size of the final executable file.
-See in the include file itself for the option list, and for pieces of information for each option.
+Their main aims are to permit to reduce a little bit more the size of the final executable file, or to adjust more precisely some functionalities supported by the LLCL.
+See in the include file itself for the option list, and for pieces of information for each of these options.
+It's also possible to use global defines for these options in the project options (see the "Visual" sample for this later case).

 .
 Unknown properties (i.e. properties not supported by the LLCL) present in the lfm/dfm files are just ignored; as for